I saw + think "The Exorcist" was the best saterical comidy that I have ever seen.

-The final line of text on 'Exorcist' letter is nothing new, reminiscent of his very first letters to the newspapers nearly five years ago, where he stated: "If you do not print this cipher by the afternoon of Fry.1st of Aug 69, I will go on a kill ram-Page Fry. night.
-I will cruse around all weekend killing lone people in the night then move on to kill again, until I end up with a dozen people over the weekend."
-It could have seemed fitting for the Zodiac Killer to finally end as he had started, if indeed this was his last correspondence.
+The final paragraph of the Exorcist letter is nothing new, curiously reminiscent of his very first letters to the newspapers nearly five years previously, where he stated: "If you do not print this cipher by the afternoon of Fry.1st of Aug 69, I will go on a kill ram-Page Fry. night.
+I will cruse around all weekend killing lone people in the night then move on to kill again, until I end up with a dozen people over the weekend".
+It could have seemed fitting for the Zodiac Killer to finally end as he had started, if indeed this had been his last correspondence.
 The final lines read: "If I do not see this note in your paper, I will do something nasty, which you know I'm capable of doing" - making the "To Kill" (both capital letters) claim by Kevin Robert Brooks a reasonable conclusion to this paragraph.

-The choice of verse on the letter has led some to believe the correspondence is a form of epitaph, the final offerings of a killer being exorcised of his demons or somebody who has reached the end of the line.
-This is entirely possible when we consider this was the last confirmed letter mailed by the killer, however, his threat to "do something nasty" if the note is not published sounds all too familiar and not like somebody who has reached a crossroads in life.
-Although at this point the Zodiac has dropped his 'This is the Zodiac Speaking' opener and the crossed circle is no more, and neither reappear in any of his subsequent 1974 letters.
+The choice of verse on the letter has led some to believe this correspondence is a form of epitaph and the final offerings of a Zodiac Killer being exorcised of his demons, who has reached the end of the line.
+This is entirely possible when we consider this was allegedly the last confirmed letter mailed by the killer.
+However, his threat to "do something nasty" if this note was not published sounds all too familiar - and not indicative of a killer who had reached a crossroads in life.
+The supposed Zodiac Killer has dropped his 'This is the Zodiac Speaking' introduction and the infamous crossed circle - and neither reappear in any of his subsequent 1974 communications.

 # The Exorcist is an American horror film released in 1973, directed by William Friedkin and adapted for screenplay by William Peter Blatty, based on his 1971 book.
-The movie divided audiences and critics alike, as it explored the subject of demonic possession, in this case that of a 12 year old girl played by Linda Denise Blair.
+The movie divided audiences and critics alike, as it explored the demonic possession of a 12-year-old girl played by Linda Denise Blair.
 This masterpiece of evil still remains one of the most influential movies in the horror genre to this day.

 Extra reading on the Exorcist letter in Zodiac News.